 We spoke on the last occasion at some length about whether this was, to use a phrase to which I object, "reverse canvassing".
 I inquire of the Minister whether he thinks that any provision of the Bill will inhibit the Minister for Justice and Equality or the Attorney General acting on behalf of the Government to communicate with the person with a view to establishing whether that person is willing to accept an appointment to judicial office by the President acting on the advice of the Government.
 Is he willing to accept that amendment and, if not, will he tell us why?

 I have never heard of this business of reverse canvassing.
-Could the Minister confirm that this is a peculiar coinage of his own?
+Will the Minister confirm that this is a peculiar coinage of his own?

-This is a slight diversion but I want to put it on the record.
+This is a slight diversion but I want to draw attention to it.
 I refer to all the stuff one has to have and all the nonsense and officialdom.
 I have had an account in the Bank of Ireland head office for 72 years, since I was two.
 I wanted to change one account from a deposit account to an account with a cheque book.
 They wrote back to me asking for my passport and a utility bill.
 I do not know if they wanted my fingerprints, but it is absolute nonsense.
 We should put a stop to bureaucracy as much as we can.

-On the free flow of information, I have made this point before but I will make it again because I insist upon it.
-If we are looking for good decisions in government, it is our responsibility as legislators to allow for the provision of the greatest possible volume of information and the freest possible flow of information between Government and people who want to put themselves forward for judicial appointment.
-I believe, and I will come back to this again, the phrase "reverse canvassing" is a piece of mischievous idiocy on the part of the Minister.
-I think he is gullying us and tempting us with reverse canvassing but perhaps he will tell us if this is a felicitous invention of his own or has it ever occurred anywhere in the known or unknown universes before he emitted the phrase in Seanad Éireann.
+On the free flow of information, I have made this point before but I will make it again because I insist on it.
+If we are looking for good decisions in government, it is our responsibility as legislators to allow for the provision of the greatest possible volume of information and the freest possible flow of information between the Government and people who want to put themselves forward for judicial appointment.
+I believe - I will come back to this issue again - the phrase "reverse canvassing" is a piece of mischievous idiocy on the part of the Minister.
+I think he is gullying and tempting us with reverse canvassing but perhaps he will tell us if this is a felicitous invention of his own or has it ever occurred anywhere in the known or unknown universes before he emitted the phrase in Seanad Éireann.

 Is "reverse canvassing" the Minister's coinage?

-I welcome the Minister's clarity on this issue except I would ask him to clarify one further point.
+I welcome the Minister's clarity on this issue, except I ask him to clarify one further point.
 Is it his view that such an approach will be excluded by this legislation if it is passed in its present form?

 I do not see provision in the Bill for such a form of communication.
 I do not see it as being desirable and, therefore, I am not minded to accept the amendment.

 That is a slightly different answer to the question I put.
-Does the Minister believe that such communication would be excluded if this Bill is enacted in its present form?
+Does the Minister believe such communication will be excluded if this Bill is enacted in its present form?